lavovaLampa/patreon-scraper/README.md

 Patreon-scraper is a Patreon attachment scraper/downloader written in TypeScript.

 # Description
 A work-in-progress Patreon attachment downloader.
-Currently tries to download all attachments to specified folder (otherwise defaults to "./attachments_out"), skipping files that exist (checks filename).
+Currently tries to download all attachments to specified folder (otherwise defaults to "./downloaded_media"), skipping files that exist (checks filename).

 # Requirements
 - NodeJS (anything 10+ should work)
 - npm

 # Installation
+- Use prepackaged versions
+or
 - Clone repo
 - `npm install`
+- `npm run build`

 # Running
-- `./index.ts --help`
+- `./<executable> --help
-- If you are on an LTS distribution, there's a chance you don't have an updated version of `env` executable.
-If that's the case, you can run the script using:
-- `node -r ts-node/register index.ts`

 # TODO
 - [x] Choose Your Own Download Folder™